Revision Date: 01/19/2023

 General information:

-- Remove breathing apparatus only after contaminated clothing have been completely removed.
+• Remove the breathing apparatus only after contaminated clothing has been completely removed.

 Skin and eyes: